-- physicians, the "physician participants," who included Dr. Karen Wagner, Dr. Jeffrey Bostic, Dr. Jack Gorman, the physicians on the Celexa and Lexapro Speakers' Bureaus, and the Forest Medical Liaisons whose purpose was to puppet marketing messages designed by Forest to disseminate false and misleading Celexa and Lexapro efficacy data in order to get doctors to prescribe the drugs to their pediatric patients.
-One of Forest's principal strategies for marketing Celexa and Lexapro was to target key physicians, i.e., the "physician participants," preferably within the major teaching hospitals and clinics, to serve as key opinion leaders for Forest.
+- physicians -- "physician participants" -- who included, among others, Dr. Karen Wagner, Dr. Jeffrey Bostic, Dr. Jack Gorman, the physicians on the Celexa and Lexapro Speakers' Bureaus, and the Forest Medical Liaisons whose purpose was to help create and disseminate false and misleading marketing messages about Celexa's and Lexapro's efficacy data in order to get doctors to prescribe the drugs to their pediatric patients.
+One of Forest's and the Marketing participants' principal strategies for marketing Celexa and Lexapro was to target key physicians, i.e., the "physician participants," preferably within the major teaching hospitals and clinics, to serve as key opinion leaders for Forest.
 To lure physicians to participate in the Peer Selling Sub-Enterprise, Forest and the marketing participants approached target doctors and informed them of Forest's interest in funding research opportunities and clinical trials at their institutions.
-These doctors were then paid to promote Celexa and Lexapro to their peers through peer selling programs by making false and fraudulent representation about Celexa's and Lexapro's efficacy in treating pediatric depression. - 102.
-The planning and coordination of all of these events by the Peer Selling Sub-Enterprise required extensive use of the wires and mails, including the mailing of invitations to physicians, booking of hotels and airplane tickets, the arrangement of meals, the scheduling of teleconference calls, the development and modification of the marketing plans, and the coordination of the content of the presentations on Celexa and Lexapro to be presented at the events, among others.

-103. The components of the Peer Selling Sub-Enterprise included fraudulent CMEs, Forest-sponsored luncheon's and meetings with Medical Science Liasons ("MSLs'), fake "studies" designed to introduce prescribers to Celexa and Lexapro, advisory boards, preceptorships, and honoraria, among others.
+These doctors were then paid to promote Celexa and Lexapro to their peers through peer selling programs by making false and fraudulent representation about Celexa's and Lexapro's efficacy in treating pediatric depression. - 104.
+The planning and coordination of all of these events by the Peer Selling Sub-Enterprise required extensive use of the wires and mails, including the mailing of invitations to physicians, booking of hotels and airplane tickets, the arrangement of meals, the scheduling of teleconference calls, the development and modification of the marketing plans, and the coordination of the content of the presentations on Celexa and Lexapro to be presented at the events, among others mentioned in this Complaint. - 105.
+The components of the Peer Selling Sub-Enterprise included disguised CMEs, Forest-sponsored luncheons and meetings with Medical Science Liaisons ("MSLs'), fake "studies" designed to introduce prescribers to Celexa and Lexapro, advisory boards, preceptorships, and honoraria, among others.